Blu3Dragon01/Blu3Dragon01/README.md

-- 👋 Hi, I’m @Blu3Dragon01
+- 👋 Hi, I’m Joshua Dos Santos (@Blu3Dragon01)
-- 👀 I’m interested in Gaming obviously!
+- 👀 I’m interested in: Gaming obviously!
-- 🌱 I’m currently learning Video Game Design and Development
+- 🌱 I've Completed my Courses at Toronto Film School for Video Game Design and Development
-- 💞️ I’m looking to collaborate on I have no idea
+- 💞️ I’m looking to collaborate on: small or large scale games it doesn't matter!
-- 📫 How to reach me Discord
+- 📫 How to reach me?
+Either my Discord or by email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have webbed toes
+- ⚡ Fun fact: I really enjoy RPGs and FPS style games

 <!---
 Blu3Dragon01/Blu3Dragon01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.